 Lincoln University is accredited by the Higher Learning Commission of the North Central Association.
-The teacher education programs are accredited by the National Council for Accreditation of Teacher Education.
+The teacher education programs are accredited by the Council for the Accreditation of Educator Programs.
 All teacher education programs are approved by the Missouri Department of Elementary and Secondary Education.
 The music program is accredited by the National Association of Schools of Music.
 All programs within the Department of Business are accredited by the Accreditation Council for Business Schools and Programs.
-The associate of applied science in nursing program is approved by the Missouri State Board of Nursing.
+The associate of applied science and the bachelor of science in nursing programs are approved by the Missouri State Board of Nursing.
 The associate of applied science in surgical technology program is accredited by the Commission on Accreditation of Allied Health Education Programs.
-Both the associate of applied science in nursing and the bachelor of science in nursing programs are accredited by the Accreditation Commission for Education in Nursing.
-The bachelor of science in social work degree program is a candidate for accreditation by the Council on Social Work Education.
+Both the associate of applied science and the bachelor of science in nursing programs are accredited by the Accreditation Commission for Education in Nursing.
+The bachelor of science in social work degree program is accredited by the Council on Social Work Education.